lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 This mode mirrors `HashML-DSA` defined in Sections 5.2 and 5.3 of [FIPS.204].

-In the pure mode the Domain separator value is concatenated with the length of the context in bytes, the context, the message to be signed.
+In the pure mode the Domain separator value is concatenated with the length of the context in bytes, the context, and the message to be signed.
 After that, the signature process for each component algorithm is invoked and the values are then placed in the CompositeSignatureValue structure defined in {{sec-composite-sig-structs}}.

 A composite signature's value MUST include two signature components and MUST be in the same order as the components from the corresponding signing key.